Junk journaling seems quite a natural occurrence from the order of consumerism: the more we acquire, the more junk we have.

 But before I proceed with my pseudo-academic post, let me share to you first the many uses of a junk journal:

 1. As a Personal Museum.
-It is kind of flat (ooooops! there are chunky junk journals!)and easier to maintain unlike an actual collection of things (you'd put up an antiques/vintage/thrift shop with those!)
+It is kind of flat (ooooops! there are chunky junk journals!) and easier to maintain unlike an actual collection of things (you'd put up an antiques/vintage/thrift shop with those!)

 2. A Travel Journal - where to place bits of ephemera on vacations, from tickets, menu from a restaurant, photos brochures, or hotel stationery.
-Envelope tuck spots and pockets are the perfect place for these!
+Envelope tuck spots and pockets are the perfect places for these!

 3. A Gratitude Log.
 One of our favorite motto despite all odds and workloads: Be grateful!

 For planning daily, or ahead for a week, a month, a year.
-With calendars to include or built in, or as a custom daily planner.
+With calendars

-5. Goal Tracker - yes, use yor arrows, and numbers, and go on and log!
-Customize with lots of stickers, motivational tags/quotes and so on!
+5. Goal Tracker - yes, use your arrows, and numbers, and go on and log!
+Customize

 6. Memory Scrapbook.
 Keep.
 It.
 From invitations, to photos, keepsakes, anniversary or birthday party giveaways, tags, etcetera!